Social construction of gender: Gender roles

+Socialization

+In sociology, socialization is the process of internalizing the norms of society.
+Socialization encompasses both learning and teaching and is thus "the means by which social and cultural continuity are attained".
+Gender socialization is the process through which individuals develop a gender identity and learn the behaviors associated with their society’s categories of male and female.
+It begins in early childhood and is shaped by a complex interaction of influences.

 Anthropologist Catherine L. Besteman observes the differences in gender roles in the context of parenting by Somali Bantu refugees in Lewiston, Maine; The separate roles communicate the agency of individuals based on their gender – agency in which males tend to be favored in terms of social power.
 Girls seemed to be "under increasing scrutiny to behave respectably as parents attempted to protect them from America's public sexual culture in the only way they know: early arranged marriage and lots of responsibilities for domestic tasks".
 Boys, however, were given less responsibilities and more freedom.
 The distinction between the responsibilities of boys and girls define the refugees' children's understanding of what it means to belong to a particular gender in America with association to "parental authority".
-Besteman observed the contrast to be a result of a lack traditional male chores in America compared to Somalia, such as farm work, while the traditional female chores were able to be maintained.
+Besteman observed the contrast to be a result of a lack of traditional male chores in America compared to Somalia, such as farm work, while the traditional female chores were able to be maintained.

+Research on gender socialization draws from sociology, psychology, and psychoanalysis, and has evolved through several major theoretical approaches.

 Gender identity

 Gender identity is a related concept, but instead of referring to the external social understanding developed between persons, gender identity refers to the internal sense of ones own gender on an individual scale.
+It was coined by psychiatry professor Robert Stoller in 1964.

 According to Alsop, Fitzsimmons & Lennon, "Gender is part of an identity woven from a complex and specific social whole, and requiring very specific and local readings".
 Thus, gender identity can be defined as part of socially situated understanding of gender.
 LaFrance, Paluck and Brescoll note that as a term, "gender identity" allows individuals to express their attitude towards and stance in relation to their current status as either women or men.
 Turning the scope of gender from a social consensus to objectivity to one's self-identification with a certain gender expression leaves much more space for describing variation among individuals.